lubux/ecelgamal/Readme.md

 ```

 ## Security
-This libraey is for academic purposes, gives no security gurantess and may contain implementation vulnerabilities.
+This library is for academic purposes, gives no security guarantees and may contain implementation vulnerabilities.